Pupil Personnel Services (PPS) Credential Program: School Social Work and CWA Authorizations Only

-Pupil Personnel Services Credential Program - School Social Work & CWA Authorizations Only (For information on the PPS in School Counseling, contact the Department of Counselor Education & Rehabilitation at (559) 278-0340
+NOTE: For information on the PPS in School Counseling, contact the Department of Counselor Education & Rehabilitation at (559) 278-0340

-The Master of Social Work degree is a 60 unit program designed to educate advanced social work practitioners who can meet complex client needs within a diversity of public and private human services settings and who can provide services to multiple client systems using a variety of social work practice approaches.
-As part of the M.S.W. program at Fresno State, students may elect to specialize in school social work practice and child welfare and attendance to meet the requirements for the PPS credential.
+The MSW is a 60 unit program designed to educate advanced social work practitioners who can meet complex client needs within a diversity of public and private human services settings and who can provide services to multiple client systems using a variety of social work practice approaches.
+As part of the M.S.W. program, students may elect to specialize in school social work practice and child welfare and attendance to meet the requirements for the PPS credential.

 The PPS credential program prepares social workers to "perform services to children, parents, school personnel and community agencies to promote a school environment responsive to the needs of children and to plan educational programs which will prepare children and to plan educational programs which will prepare children to function in a culturally diversified society" (CA Ed Code 44046).
 The program is designed to maximize the integration of theory and classroom knowledge with field instructed practice in the schools.
 This curriculum model ensures that students experience the breadth and depth necessary to be prepared for social work practice in the public schools.

 Students interested in the PPS program will first need to apply and be admitted to the MSW program at Fresno State.
 Coursework and internship specific to the PPS credential are completed in the second year of the full-time MSW program.
 The Department of Social Work Education, in conjunction with the Kremen School of Education and Human Development, recommends candidates for a PPS credential who have met all of the requirements of the M.S.W. and PPS credential programs.